 The seven sages who gathered here included some of the greatest names in rabbinic literature: Rabbi Meir, Rabbi Yehuda, Rabbi Yosi, Rabbi Shimon, Rabbi Nehunya of Tav’on, Rabbi Menahem of Galgila, and Rabbi Eliezer ben Ya’akov.
 That this extraordinary assembly took place in a valley in the lower Galilee, in secret, under threat of Roman punishment, gives the landscape a weight that its gentle hills do not immediately suggest.

-The Valley
+The Valley of Beit Rimon

-Beit Rimon Today
+Beit Rimon Israel Today

 The modern moshava of Beit Rimon has become known for its boutique accommodation, artist studios, and olive oil production.
 Several high-quality guesthouses and zimmers (country lodges) offer a peaceful base for exploring the lower Galilee, and the surrounding countryside is ideal for walking, cycling, and simply enjoying the landscape where seven rabbis, hunted by Rome, quietly ensured that the Jewish calendar would survive.